project-windio/msb-mqtt/README.md

-# MQTT client for the motion sensor box
+# MQTT client for Motion Sensor Box in project WindIO

 In the project WindIO measurements are conducted using motion sensor boxes.
 They send their data to a digital twin using the MQTT protocol.